mpkottawa/ignitron-preset-tools/README.md

 this program was coded 100% with chatgpt.
 I wanted a way to backup presets with ignitron, and struggled with pulling data back from the esp32 and converting it.  i simply asked chatgpt if it could convert extracted raw preset data into usable .json files .
 Then I just kept asking for more.

-it includes the 3 standalone .exe's(preset_picker.exe, and preset_puller.exe, app_scraper.exe) which are all integrated with Ignitron Preset Tools.exe.
+it includes the 3 standalone .exe's(preset_picker.exe, preset_puller.exe, and app_scraper.exe) which are all integrated within Ignitron Preset Tools.exe.
-To use, run  Ignitron Preset Tools.exe, which should be located inside the Ignitron Preset Tools which can be placed in the root directory of your `ignitron` folder:
+To use, run  Ignitron Preset Tools.exe.  it is located in the Ignitron Preset Tools folder, which can be placed in the root directory of your `ignitron` project folder:

 ```
 /ignitron/Ignitron Preset Tools/ignitron_preset_tools.exe